 In addition, job candidates and existing employees often consider the value of the equity awards they receive in connection with their employment.
 If the perceived benefits of our stock awards decline, either because we are a public company or for other reasons, it may harm our ability to recruit and retain highly skilled employees.
 Many of our employees have become or will soon become vested in a substantial amount of their equity awards.
-Our employees may be more likely to leave us if the equity they own have significantly appreciated in value relative to the original purchase prices of the shares, or if the exercise prices of the options that they hold are significantly below the market price of our common stock.
+Our employees may be more likely to leave us if the equity they own has significantly appreciated in value or if the exercise prices of the options that they hold are significantly below the market price of our common stock.